What is the difference between Tier 1 versus Tier 2 offerings?

 Most companies chose Tier 2.
 Tier 1 is generally used by Banks because the state by state process of getting Blue Sky acceptance is slow and expensive (and banks have relevant exemptions).

 *For some types of businesses that can segment their market, for example by geographic region, or by product type, it is possible to make multiple simultaneous offerings for one parent entity.
 For example, a company might establish say six regions of the US and raise capital for each region simultaneously using a dedicated Reg A+ and a simple entity over it for each region.
 In this example, the maximum per year would be 6x50 = $300 million per year.
 We will introduce you to a practiced and affordable securities attorney to make this work.

-Tier 1 allows companies to raise up to $20 million per year from individual “Main Street” investors, and of course from Angel investors worldwide.
+Tier 1 allows companies to raise up to $20 million per year from individual “Main Street” investors, and of course from accredited investors and institutions worldwide, as does Tier 2.
 It is more difficult to make a Tier 1 offering because the company must satisfy the Blue Sky investing regulations of each state that investors reside in.
 We hope that the states will work out an arrangement by which they work together to make the Tier 1 offering more practical.

 The other big Tier 1 issue is that some States are very slow to accept filings and some are very demanding and have a high hurdle (like California in particular) with merit review in which the State decides if a company offering is a good risk.
 This site lists the State by State filing requirements so you can check your States out.